Classic Olive Oil Cake filled with Lemon Mascarpone Pastry Cream

 - 3/4 cup whole milk, at room temperature

-- Add milk, sugar, salt, egg yolks and cornstarch to a heavy bottomed saucepan and whisk vigorously to combine.
-Bring to a boil over medium heat, whisking constantly, at which point the mixture will have thickened to the point that the whisk will leave tracks as you stir.
+- Add milk, sugar, salt, egg yolks, and cornstarch to a medium size heavy bottomed saucepan and whisk vigorously to combine.
+Cook over medium heat, stirring constantly with a wire whisk or rubber spatula, just until the mixture begins to boil.
+At this point, it should have thickened to the point that the whisk or spatula leaves tracks as you stir.
 Remove from the heat and whisk vigorously for 30 seconds longer.
-Pour into a bowl.
+Scrape into a bowl.

 - Break the gelatin into small pieces, dropping them into the hot cream.
 Whisk until the gelatin is completely incorporated, about 20 seconds.
 Cover with plastic wrap, pressing the wrap over the surface of the cream.
 Refrigerate for at least 3 hours and up to 24 hours.

-- Add the chilled cream to the bowl of an electric mixer along with the mascarpone and vanilla and lemon extracts.
+- Add the chilled cream to the bowl of an electric mixer along with the mascarpone and vanilla and lemon extract.
 Using the whisk attachment, beat the cream with the mascarpone on medium-high speed until completely combined and smooth.
 Taste and add more lemon extract if you want a stronger lemon flavor.
 The mascarpone cream is now ready to use.
-If not using it right away, cover and refrigerate the cream for up to 2 days.
+If not using immediately, cover and refrigerate the cream for up to 2 days.

 - Add the flour, baking powder, and salt to a small bowl and stir with a wire whisk to combine.